2. Data Summaries & Descriptions

 0 (0.0%)

-As you can see, there are many option and you may use the one you least dislike.
-I’ll not be prescriptive or openly opinionated about it.
+As you can see, there are many options; you may use the one you least dislike.
+I will not be prescriptive or openly opinionated about it.

-Here’s an example.
-Remember the ChickWeight dataset introduced in Chapter 4 of Intro R?
+Here is an example.
+Remember the ChickWeight dataset introduced in Chapter 5 of Intro R?
 In this dataset, we calculated the mean (etc.) for all the chickens, over all the diet groups to which they had been assigned (there are four factors, i.e. Diets 1 to 4), and over the entire duration of the experiment (the experiment lasted 21 days).
-It would be more useful to see what the weights are of the chickens in each of the four groups at the end of the experiment—we can compare means (± SD) and medians (± interquartile ranges, etc.), for instance.
-You’ll notice now how the measures of central tendency are being combined with the measures of variability/range.
+It would be more useful to see what the weights are of the chickens in each of the four groups at the end of the experiment — we can compare means (± SD), medians (± interquartile ranges and etc.), for instance.
+You will notice now how the measures of central tendency are being combined with the measures of variability/range.
 Further, we can augment this statistical summary with many kinds of graphical summaries, which will be far more revealing of differences (if any) amongst groups.

 An analysis of the ChickWeights dataset that recognises the effect of diet and time (start and end of experiment) might reveal something like this: